NARPO - CARDIFF BRANCH

 The Wallich Charity nominated by Jeff Barley and RNLI Penarth Lifeboat Station nominated byGerard Peterson.

 Each charity received a cheque for £1157.00.
 A presentation evening was arranged at The Central Bar in Windsor Place as part of the monthly Moday Club meetings.
-Thank you to all who attended and particularly thank you for the money raised(Steve Cotterell)

 Many thanks to Denise Wilcockson and Leighton Love for supplying the images within the gallery.
 To view the image click on it.
 To view the rest of the gallery click the show more button